eReuse/devicehub-teal/README.md

 The requirements are:

 - Python 3.5.3 or higher.
 In debian 9 is `# apt install python3-pip`.
-- PostgreSQL 9.6 or higher.
+- PostgreSQL 9.6 or higher with pgcrypto and ltree.
   In debian 9 is `# apt install postgresql-contrib`
 - passlib.
 In debian 9 is `# apt install python3-passlib`.

 Install Devicehub with *pip*: `pip3 install ereuse-devicehub -U --pre`.